 Free ticket to see Earth at Gorilla tonight if anyone wants it - won it in a competition and one of my pals has dropped out

-― knowing for certain the first touch of the light will finish you (fionnland), Monday, 11 November 2019 15:31 (two months ago) link
+― knowing for certain the first touch of the light will finish you (fionnland), Monday, 11 November 2019 15:31 (nine months ago) link

 Ten years on, @owenhatherley considers again Manchesters 'New Ruins' and asks, what is the legacy of the Leese leadership?https://t.co/VQBhxqaDDX— Greater Manchester Housing Action (@gmhousingaction) June 4, 2020